File a Complaint

 After an official written complaint has been filed, the complainant will receive written confirmation from the Board indicating the complaint was received.
 The complaint is reviewed by the Executive Director to determine if it is within the Board’s jurisdiction or if further investigation and information is required.

-If the complaint appears to be within the jurisdiction of the Board, the respondent will be sent a letter via certified mail offering the entity an opportunity to provide a written response to the allegation.
+If the complaint appears to be within the jurisdiction of the Board, the respondent will be notified and allowed the opportunity to provide a written response to the allegation.
 Once a response is received, the case information, including the original complaint and response, is presented to the Board’s Complaint Review Committee for evaluation and recommendations on how to proceed with the investigation.
 This process could take a few days, weeks, or perhaps months, depending on the complexity of the case.

 Upon completion of the investigation, the Board has the option to close the case citing no violation, settle the matter informally, gather further information, or file formal charges against the design professional.